Tokyo Food Guide 2025: Top 5 Foods You Need to Try

 - Onions

-Tokyo food guide: where to go for Yakitori
+Where to go for Yakitori

--
+- Torimitsu (Shinjuku)

-3. Ramen noodles
+3. Ramen

-- Shoyu (Soy sauce)
+- Shoyu (soy sauce)

-- Shio (Salt)
+- Shio (salt)

 - Miso

-- Tonkotsu (Pork)
+- Tonkotsu (pork bone broth)

-- Others (oil-based, dried fish etc)
+- Others (oil-based, dried fish, etc.)

-Tokyo food guide: Where to go for ramen
+Where to go for Ramen

-- Ichiran (Most major stations in Tokyo): You might already have heard of or seen Ichiran on another Tokyo food guide before.
-Originally from Fukuoka, Japan, this pork-based ramen chain has been featured on Forbes and other media.
-They serve an authentic Hakata-style ramen, each in an individual booth to help you focus on eating your ramen.
-Ichiran’s pork broth is pretty rich but smooth.
-The noodles are pretty thin and people often get an extra portion of noodles while keeping the same broth (Kaedama) for a second round.
+You might have heard of Ichiran in other Japan food guides or videos before.
+Originally from Fukuoka, Japan, this pork-based (tonkotsu) ramen chain has been featured on Forbes and tons of other media.
+They serve authentic Hakata-style ramen in individual booths to help you focus on the flavors of the ramen.
+Ichiran’s pork broth is quite rich, but is also smooth and absolutely delicious.
+The noodles are thin, and people often get an extra portion of noodles while keeping the same broth (kaedama) for a second round.

-- Nakamoto (Shibuya, Shinjuku and other major stations in Tokyo): You would probably not think of Tokyo for a spicy ramen, but this spicy ramen is addictive.
-They offer a wide range of ramen and they tweak the spiciness on a scale of 0 to 10.
-You should probably start with somewhere between the 4 or 6 to be safe.
-The ramen chain originally started as a Chinese restaurant in Tokyo in 1991.
-There are now 19 locations, mostly in Tokyo including Shibuya, Shinjuku, Ikebukuro, and Meguro.
+You may not think of Tokyo as a place known for its spicy ramen, but the spicy ramen at this restaurant is seriously addictive.
+They offer a wide range of ramen and tweak the spiciness depending on what you want on a scale of 0 to 10.
+To be safe, we recommend staring somewhere between the 4 to 6 range to be safe.
+This ramen chain originally started as a Chinese restaurant in Tokyo in 1991.
+There are now 19 locations with most located in Tokyo including Shibuya, Shinjuku, Ikebukuro, and Meguro.

-- Aburagumi (Shibuya, Shinjuku and other major stations in Tokyo): A lot of people don’t know about oil-based ramen without broth.
-This may sound pretty greasy and heavy… But I strongly recommend you try this at least once!
-They put their home-made ramen oil over the ramen noodles with some toppings (e.g. grilled pork, scallions, and seaweed).
-You also add some vinegar and chili oil and stir it well before you eat.
+Have you ever heard of oil-based ramen that has no broth?
+It may sound greasy and heavy… but I strongly recommend you try it at least once!
+At Aburagumi, they put their home-made ramen oil over ramen noodles with some toppings (e.g. grilled pork, scallions, and seaweed).
+You can also add some vinegar and chili oil and then stir well before you eat.
 It tastes surprisingly smooth and tasty!
-If you want to try something different, it is definitely worth a visit.
+If you want to try something different, this restaurant is definitely worth a visit.

 4. Okonomiyaki (Japanese savory pancakes)

-Typically okonomiyaki includes flour, cabbage, scallions, and pork belly slices.
+Okonomiyaki is a popular dish in Japan, typically consisting of flour, cabbage, scallions, and pork belly slices.
 It is cooked on a big hot plate and served with a sweet and salty sauce made from soy sauce.
+It is a very easy dish to make, and people often cook it at home.
+However, there are a lot of restaurants that specialize in delicious okonomiyaki in Tokyo.

-There are multiple types of Okonomiyaki depending on the region:
+There are multiple types of okonomiyaki, depending on the region:

 - Negiyaki: More scallions are added to pancake.
 Originally from the Kansai area (Osaka and Kyoto).

-Tokyo food guide: Where to go for Okonomiyaki
+Where to go for Okonomiyaki

-- Kiji (Tokyo station and Shinagawa): Originally from Osaka, this popular Okonomiyaki restaurant always has a line to get in during lunch hours.
-Each table has an individual grill to keep your meal warm.
-The Tokyo St. location is pretty convenient, so this may be a good idea to eat as your last dish in Japan before flying from Narita (or at Shinagawa if you are flying from Haneda).
+The Tokyo Station location is pretty convenient, so this may be a good idea to eat as your last dish in Japan before flying out from Narita (or at Shinagawa Station if you are flying out from Haneda).

-- Monja Kura (Tsukishima): In Tsukishima in the Tokyo bay area, there is Monja Street where there are 60+ Monjayaki restaurants.
-Kura is one of the most popular restaurants that serves good monjayaki in the area and it is always crowded.
-Funny that their signature dish is clam chowder monjayaki and it actually tastes really good!
+In Tsukishima in the Tokyo bay area, there is a street called Monja Street where there are 60+ Monjayaki restaurants.
+Kura is one of the most popular restaurants that serves good monjayaki in the area, and it is always crowded.

 5. Soba noodles

-Tokyo food guide: Where to go for good soba noodles
+Where to go for Soba Noodles

-- Fuji Soba (Major stations in Tokyo): If you are on a budget, you should try Fuji Soba, one of the major soba chains in Tokyo.
-You can get soba noodles from 300 JPY.
-They also sell side dish tempura on cash at the counter.
+If you are on a budget, Fuji Soba, one of the major soba chains in Tokyo, is perfect for you.
+You can get soba noodles for as little as 300 JPY.
+They also sell tempura as a side dish at the counter.

-I’d like to hear from you!
+We would like to hear from you!

 August 26, 2017 @ 11:58 am